/ Making self-service solutions accessible to people with disabilities

 What solutions are available?

-Pan Oston develops special versions of self-checkouts, kiosks, and self-order terminals within the SLIM, ESSENCE, and BLUE FIRE product families.
+Pan Oston develops special versions of self-checkouts, self-service kiosks, and self-ordering kiosks within the SLIM, ESSENCE, and BLUE FIRE product families.
 We are also adapting customised solutions for many customers to ensure they are accessible to people with disabilities.
 Solutions have already been developed and delivered for a number of customers.

 We are happy to help you with accessible self-service solutions